ProgSoc/Constitution/CONSTITUTION.md

 - 5.5.4.4 ​Should the Treasurer be absent or ill, or neglect or refuse to do anything to be done by them under these rules, the Executive Committee may appoint any member of the Executive Committee to act in their stead.

 - 5.5.5 Computer Systems Officer.
 The Society Computer Systems Officer will co-ordinate administration of all of the computer related resources available for use by the Society.

+- 5.5.6 Events Coordinator.
+The Events Coordinator shall coordinate the timeline and planning of Society events.

+- 5.5.7 Marketing Director.
+The Marketing Director shall manage and moderate all Society social media platforms, and shall provide and distribute Society marketing material.

 ### 5.6 Security